Bryan Thwaites: Early life

 Bryan Thwaites was born on 6 December 1923, the eldest son of Ernest and Dorothy Thwaites.
-He was educated at Dulwich College, from 1936–1940, and, thereafter, at Winchester College, aided in both colleges by scholarships.
-He was graduated with an MA from Clare College, Cambridge University, in 1944, gaining a First in the Maths Tripos.
+He was educated at Dulwich College, from 1936 to 1940, and, thereafter, at Winchester College, aided in both colleges by scholarships.
+He graduated with an MA from Clare College, Cambridge, in 1944, gaining a First in the Maths Tripos.
 He received his doctorate (Ph.D.) from London University.

 Career

 Early career

 Thwaites' first appointment, on graduation, was as a Science Officer at the National Physical Laboratory (NPL), Teddington (1944–1947).

 He then moved to the Department of Aeronautics at the Imperial College of Science (1947–1951), where he made an early impression: his Thwaites Flap being used to assist aeronautical tests.
-At this time Thwaites also became an AFRAeS.

 Schoolmaster

 In 1951 he returned to his old school, Winchester College, as an Assistant Master, teaching mathematics (1951–1959) and remained in secondary education for most of the 1950s.

-Thwaites was also commissioned into the Royal Air Force Volunteer Reserve during this period, as a pilot officer in the Training Branch [RAFVR(T)] [1952–1958].
-This was largely to assist with the command of the College cadet-force.
+He was also commissioned as a pilot officer in the Royal Air Force Volunteer Reserve (Training Branch) (RAFVR(T)) from 1952 to 1958.
+This was largely to assist with the command of the College's combined cadet force.
 Thwaites resigned his commission in 1958, as he prepared to take up his new appointments.

 Professor

-In 1961 Dr. Thwaites was appointed Professor of Theoretical Mechanics at the new University of Southampton (1961–1965).
+In 1961 Thwaites was appointed Professor of Theoretical Mechanics at the new University of Southampton (1961–1965).